 My special thanks goes to my supervisor Dr. Lydia Wambugu who is tirelessly guiding me with professional advice as well as encouragement during this period.
 I hereby take this opportunity to acknowledge with gratitude the University of Nairobi for providing me with the opportunity to pursue the Degree of Masters in Project Planning and Management.
-I also wish to thank and acknowledge all the lecturers and staff in the department of Open Learning, ODeL Campus who dedicated their time in ensuring we get out a better lot than when we were admitted.
+I also wish to thank and acknowledge all the lecturers and staff in the department of Open Learning, School of Open and Distance e-Learning - OdeL Campus.
 I am also highly indebted to my family and classmates for their encouragement and shared intellectual experiences during the time of writing this proposal.